Fit as a Mama Bear

 Ingredients You’ll Need

-Applesauce: this is what helps keep the dairy-free vanilla cake light instead of dense which can often happen with coconut flour!
+Applesauce: This is what helps keep the dairy-free vanilla cake light instead of dense, which can often happen with coconut flour.
+If you don't have any on hand, you should be able to use yogurt here.

 Ingredients like honey, sugar, coconut flour eggs and more in measuring cups around a cake pan with all ingredients labeled